 Fence Issues for Repairs

 There are a number of different factors that determine that your fence may just need repairs rather than an outright replacement.
-Most of them depends on the type of fencing that you have chosen and are as follows:
+Most of them depend on the type of fencing that you have chosen and are as follows:

-Wood Fence Issues
+Timber Fence Issues

 Vinyl Fence Issues